snwfdhmp/awesome-gpt-prompt-engineering/README.md

 ## Guides

-- [Learn Prompting](https://learnprompting.org/docs/category/-basics): Introduction to Prompt Engineering and Prompt Engineering techniques
+- [Learn Prompting](https://learnprompting.org/docs/category/-basics): Introduction to Prompt Engineering and Prompt Engineering techniques.
 - [Prompt Engineering Guide](https://github.com/dair-ai/Prompt-Engineering-Guide):  Guides, papers, lecture, notebooks and resources for prompt engineering.
 - [How to generate text: using different decoding methods for language generation with Transformers](https://huggingface.co/blog/how-to-generate): A guide to decoding methods for language generation with Transformers.
 - [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/): A visual guide to transformers, the core model used in GPT.